Kellie Leitch: After the leadership race

 She was not included into Andrew Scheer's shadow cabinet.
 In December 2017, it was reported that Essa Township mayor Terry Dowdall and physician Gillian Yeates were challenging Leitch for the Conservative nomination in Simcoe—Grey for the next election.
 On January 23, 2018, Leitch announced that she would not seek re-election.
 Leitch threw her support towards Marc Biss and Tim Bulmer, to be the party candidate for her riding arguing that they were "real conservatives" while believing Yeates and Dowdall were not.
 On March 24, it was announced that Dowdall won the party nomination for her riding after it was rumoured that he defeated Yeates on the third ballot.

 On January 23, 2018, Leitch announced that she would not be seeking re-election for the 43rd Canadian federal election and would return to being a full-time surgeon.
 As of December 1, 2019, she is chief of orthopaedic surgery at Children's of Mississippi in Jackson, Mississippi, United States.

 Personal life

-Leitch was raised a Catholic, and still practises the religion.
+Leitch was raised a Catholic, and still practices the religion.